 First of all, it is important to note that one minute of classroom time does not translate into one minute of online training.
 An e-learning course can take anywhere from 40% to 75% less time to complete than a traditional classroom course.

-When designing contact center agent e-learning, most experts agree that a good length for a web-based course is somewhere between 5-30 minutes.
-This builds on psychological research, specific content patterns, and more often than not, gut feeling.
+When designing contact center agent e-learning, most experts agree that a good length for a web-based course is somewhere between 5 and 30 minutes.
+This builds on psychological research, specific content patterns and, more often than not, gut feeling.
 And when it comes to contact center agents, shorter e-learning modules also make learning much more flexible for day-to-day scheduling.
 It is so much easier to fit a few 15-minute modules into the schedule than a ½ day classroom-based workshop.

 8. Work to Keep Call Center Training Engaging